guillaumedelaloy/Portfolio/README.md

 My name is Guillaume Delaloy, I’m 24 years old.
+In May 2017, I started an internship as a data scientist for 9 months in a data driven marketing company in Paris.
-I will graduate from a dual degree in [Statistics](https://en.wikipedia.org/wiki/ENSAE_ParisTech) and [Business](https://en.wikipedia.org/wiki/ESCP_Europe) in December 2018.
+I will graduate from a dual degree in [Statistics](https://en.wikipedia.org/wiki/ENSAE_ParisTech) and [Business](https://en.wikipedia.org/wiki/ESCP_Europe) in December 2018, and wish to pursue my career in the data science field!

-I am passionate about data science and innovation.
 If you want to have a look at some of my projects, scroll down the page and click on the links !
+If you want to know more about me, you can find my resume [here](https://github.com/guillaumedelaloy/Portfolio/blob/master/CV_GDELALOY_tech.pdf)